Discover the Essence: The Bamboo Path to Zen and Conscious Living!

-The earliest known example of a Native American flute was found in northwest Arkansas.
-In the 1930s, Samuel Dellinger, curator of the University of Arkansas Museum, sent teams to excavate at various prehistoric cliff-shelter sites on the Ozark Plateau.
-The Ozark Plateau, located in the present-day southeastern United States, was home to Native Americans as early as 10,000 BC until the early 1800s.
-These excavations unearthed many important artifacts and, due to the extremely dry conditions in many of these shelters, the stairs , such as basketry, sandals and plant remains, were preserved and collected.
+The oldest known example of a Native American flute was found in northwest Arkansas.
+In the cad , Samuel Dellinger, curator of the University of Arkansas Museum, sent teams to excavate at various prehistoric cliff shelter sites on the Ozark Plateau.
+The Ozark Plateau, located in the present-day southeastern United States, was home to Native Americans as early as 10,000 BC until the early 1800's.
+These excavations unearthed many important artifacts, and due to the extremely dry conditions in many of these shelters, the cad , such as basketry, sandals and plant remains, were preserved and collected.
 Among these artifacts was a small piece of bamboo with holes drilled in its axis.

-Radiocarbon dates put the flute between 900 and 1000 years old.
-This makes it the oldest flute of its kind found in North America so far.
+Radiocarbon dates place the flute between about 900 and 1000 years old.
+This makes it the oldest flute of its kind found in North America to date.